omerl13/neo4s/neo4s/README.txt

 Overview
 ================================================

-This app is a fork of the neo4s app https://github.com/omerl13/neo4s, updated to support newer neo4j versions and to allow taking advantage of the multiple dbs in neo4j.

 This app allows you to run cypher queries and get the results, all over splunk.
 This allows you to take advantage of both neo4j's cypher and splunk's SPL.